Purshia tridentata: Distribution

 The plant is found from southeastern British Columbia in the north, east to Montana and Wyoming, south to New Mexico, and west in California.
 It grows on arid mountainsides and slopes, as well as rocky or drained soils with somewhat more moisture than the sagebrush steppe.
 It is often associated with Balsamorhiza as well as Wyethia species, and in southern areas hybridizes with Purshia stansburyana.

 In California it occurs between 700–3400 m above sea level, including in the Peninsular Ranges, Transverse Ranges, and Sierra Nevada, and southern Cascade Range.
 Further north it occurs at lower elevations, such as at 320–1065 m in British Columbia.

-Uses
+Ecology

 The shrub is an important forage plant for many game animals, including deer, especially during the winter.